 Water quality is best managed on a watershed basis.
 This concept is not new but has been embodied in several State Guide Plan Elements and has been a long-standing state goal.
 It has evolved into a core management principle that is reflected in the work across both governmental and non-governmental water related programs.
-For over thirty years DOP, DEM, and CRMC have been carrying out work that recognizes the importance of watersheds and that is organized to support the watershed approach.
+For over forty years_DOP, DEM, and CRMC have been carrying out work that recognizes the importance of watersheds and that is organized to support the watershed approach.
 Examples include:

-- Design of state water quality monitoring programs for rivers and streams which are carried out on a watershed basis. - Permits for wastewater discharges into rivers are derived from watershed-based water quality models that take into account upstream conditions and downstream impacts. - Water quality restoration studies (TMDLs) are developed taking into account pollution sources located throughout the watershed of the impaired surface water. - Special Area Management Plans are often aligned with the watershed boundary of the coastal resources targeted for protection; e.g. Greenwich Bay, Coastal Ponds - Water Supply System Management Plans, prepared by major water suppliers, address water quality protection in drinking water supply watersheds. - Water withdrawals are evaluated based on the effect it will have on watershed hydrology. - Targeted water quality protection initiatives, such as requirements for advanced onsite wastewater treatment systems have been implemented on a watershed basis in the Salt Pond and Narrow River watersheds.
+- Design of state water quality monitoring programs for rivers and streams which are carried out on a watershed basis. - Permits for wastewater discharges into rivers are derived from watershed-based water quality models that take into account upstream conditions and downstream impacts. - Water quality restoration studies (TMDLs) are developed taking into account pollution sources located throughout the watershed of the impaired surface water. - Special Area Management Plans are often aligned with the watershed boundary of the coastal resources targeted for protection; e.g. Greenwich Bay, and the coastal ponds - Water Supply System Management Plans, prepared by major water suppliers, address water quality protection in drinking water supply watersheds. - Water withdrawals are evaluated based on the effect it will have on watershed hydrology. - Targeted water quality protection initiatives, such as requirements for advanced onsite wastewater treatment systems have been implemented on a watershed basis in the Salt Pond and Narrow River watersheds. - Oversight of a state certification program for municipal comprehensive plans which include natural resource and water quality issues.